filipemedeiross/solving_8_puzzle/README.md

     <img src="https://github.com/filipemedeiross/solving_puzzle_by_searching/blob/main/examples/home_screen.jpeg?raw=true" width="250" height="400">
 </p>

 The initial screen dynamically showcases the puzzle through randomized movements, accompanied by a **Play** button.
 Clicking on this button initiates the game with the current state of the pieces as demonstrated.
-Additionally, an **i** button directs users to the game's gitHub repository for further exploration.
+Additionally, an **i** button directs users to the game's github repository for further exploration.

 <p align="center">
     <img src="https://github.com/filipemedeiross/solving_puzzle_by_searching/blob/main/examples/game_screen.jpeg?raw=true" width="250" height="400">